-Bryce Canyon National Park in Utah isn’t a canyon, but a series of carved out natural amphitheaters.
+Bryce Canyon National Park in Utah, USA isn’t a canyon, but a series of carved out natural amphitheaters.
 It’s known for the colorful formations of hoodoos, fins and natural bridges.
 Visitors find numerous things to do at Bryce Canyon like viewing the vast landscape from the overlooks along the Scenic Drive, photographing the stunning scenery and hiking the trails to get a close-up view of the stone structures.

 Here’s a quick geology lesson about Bryce Canyon.
 The creation of the formations begins with rain water seeping into cracks in the rock.
 The nights are cold at Bryce Canyon due to the high elevation.
 The water that found its way into the stone cracks freezes, expands and breaks the rock apart.
 The narrow ‘fins’ in the canyon are created by rain and snow melt running down the slopes from the rim of the canyon.
 Further erosion in the fins creates holes or ‘windows’, and as they grow large they collapse and create the hoodoo towers.

 To avoid lines at the entrance gate and congestion at the parking lots, arrive before 8 am or after 3 pm.
 Enjoy the overlooks and trails during the early morning and evening with less crowds and when the light is best for photography.